Patoche692/Nexus/README.md

    git clone https://github.com/Patoche692/PathTracer
    ```
 - Launch the setup.bat script.
 It will generate a Visual Studio solution in the build folder
-- Alternatively, you generate the solution with cmake
+- Alternatively, you can generate the solution with cmake
   ```sh
   mkdir build
   cd build